Princeton will enhance its groundbreaking financial aid program

 Not all financial aid recipients are eligible for Federal Work-Study (FWS) funds.
 Eligibility is determined annually and earnings are limited to the amount specified in the financial aid award.
-Students who exceed the limit specified in their financial aid package may be required to stop working.
+Students who exceed the limit specified in their financial aid offer may be required to stop working.
 The Student Employment Office will notify students who are approaching their FWS earnings limit and work with them to increase the earnings limit when possible.

 Federal Work-Study students are paid on an hourly basis only.
 Salary, fee or commission arrangements are not permitted.
 Students must be paid for all hours worked and may not volunteer their services to employer.